arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-thermo/tutorials/how-general/content.md

 ## How To Connect Your Modulino

 The easiest and most reliable way to connect your Modulino is through the QWIIC Connect System.
-It's plug-and-play, uses standard I²C, and makes it easy to join multiple modules.
+It's plug-and-play, uses standard I²C, and makes it easy to join multiple nodes.
 If your board supports QWIIC, this is the recommended way to go.

 Note that the dedicated I²C pins will differ from board to board, meaning it is always a good idea to check your specific model.